canadian drug policy coalition launches dialogues canadian drug policy coalition launches dialogues

 About Canadian Drug Policy Coalition

-The Canadian Drug Policy Coalition (CDPC) is a coalition of 50 organizations and 4,000 individuals working to support the development of progressive drug policy grounded in science, guided by public health principles, and respectful of human rights.
-The CDPC operates as a project within Simon Fraser University under the Centre for Applied Research in Mental Health and Addiction.
+The Canadian Drug Policy Coalition (CDPC) is a coalition of 60 organizations and 7,000 individuals working to support the development of progressive drug policy grounded in science, guided by public health principles, and respectful of human rights.
+The CDPC operates as a project within Simon Fraser University’s Faculty of Health Sciences.
 The CDPC seeks to include people who use drugs and those harmed by the war on drugs in moving toward a healthier Canadian society free of stigma and social exclusion.

 About Morris J. Wosk Centre for Dialogue